 If you want a light salad, Le Politique has salade verte, salade nicoise, salade landaise with smoked duck breast, and poulet paillard with grilled chicken breast.

 When I saw trout on the brunch menu, I thought, “Ew fish for brunch?”
 But it actually ended up being my favorite item on the brunch menu.
 The trout wasn’t fishy and super flavorful.
 Loved the additional almonds that gave it that unexpected crunch and texture.
 The haricots verts were also seasoned perfectly.

 If you have a sweet tooth, try the French toast with poached apples and calvados syrup.

 I stopped by Le Politique for a quick lunch and ordered the burger not having high expectations.
 Oh my goodness, it’s SO GOOD.
 Possibly the best burger in Austin that I’ve had in awhile.
 The legation burger comes with morbier cheese, frisée, cornichons, tomato fondue, and those amazing pomme frites with garlic aïol.

 I don’t see pot de crème currently on the menu so I hope they still have this.

 I’ve never had chocolate bouchons before – they’re like rich, little brownie bites dusted with confectioners’ sugar.

 PAIN AU CHOCOLAT

-I love chocolate croissants so I’m so excited for these perfectly flaky pain au choclat at Le Politique.
+I love chocolate croissants so I’m so excited for these perfectly flaky pain au chocolat at Le Politique.
 They’re opening their coffee shop soon next door and so these will be available in the pastry case.

 I’m also excited to announce A Taste of Koko has hired our first ever interns – meet Sarah & Bianca.
 They’re both students at the University of Texas Austin and will be helping with editorial so you’ll be seeing them around!